Ltamaren/great-goose-a5384/content/pages/index.md

             icon_position: right
         title: RESERVE YOUR BARN
     subtitle: >-
-      BRN is the “Platonic Academy” a community based interactive virtual space for BRN holders to learn, innovate and challenge the status quo.
+      BRN is the “Platonic Academy” of the future. community based interactive virtual space for BRN holders to learn, innovate and challenge the status quo.
   - section_id: reviews
     type: section_reviews
     background: white